Author: Smile Digital Health

 Choose a strategic platform that is flexible and that you can architect to meet your integration needs.

-Smile CDR will help you maintain the integrity of your data by allowing you to create purpose-built repositories and purpose-built instances.
+Smile will help you maintain the integrity of your data by allowing you to create purpose-built repositories and purpose-built instances.
 Our FHIR Gateway makes it possible to operate in this multi-instance environment.
-Smile CDR's FHIR Gateway allows one query to be in the same instance or a different instance.
+Smile Digital Health's FHIR Gateway allows one query to be in the same instance or a different instance.

 Remember, the Interoperability and Patient Access Rules are just the beginning of more complex and complete data exchange.
 You'll need to continue to automate and administer large volumes of sophisticated FHIR-based Data Exchanges.
 Meeting these mandated challenges will be key to every Payer's success and survival.